jtchristie/Joyful/src/pages/index.md

   blurbs:
     - image: /img/bermuda-come-back-later-1.png
       text: >
-       Rid yourself of stress and negative energy
+       Rid yourself of stress and negative energy.

     - image: /img/bermuda-268.png
       text: >
         Take a break from the digital clutter in your life.
 Joyful Living Reiki offers both classes and sessions
     - image: /img/bermuda-searching.png
       text: >
-        In classes you will learn the art of transfering reiki energy
+        In classes you will learn the art of transfering reiki energy.
+This will allow you to reach out to others and share positive energy.
     - image: /img/bermuda-743.png
       text: >
-        In sessions you will get to experience the healing properties of reiki
+        In sessions you will get to experience the healing properties of reiki.
+Reiki's power, yet gentle healing energy will relieve stress, provide deep relaxation an dawaken your body's own ability to heal.
   heading: What we offer
   description: >
     Kaldi is the ultimate spot for coffee lovers who want to learn about their